 Moved by our passion for vibrant interpretations, we demonstrate how music transcends the printed notes on a page, enable audiences to experience a wide spectrum of emotions, and foster new talent.

 We are internationally celebrated for our evocative performances and for our pure and rich sound.

-Maestro Stéphane Potvin planted the seed of Musikay in 2005 with the establishment of a chamber choir.
+Maestro Stéphane Potvin created Musikay in 2005 with the establishment of a chamber choir.
 During its first year of existence, a total of four singers performed in the choir.
 It closed its first season with a performance at the 2006 Brott Music Festival in Burlington, Ontario.
 A year later, the choir expanded to eight singers, presenting its first self-produced concert in June 2007.
 In September of that year, it launched its first full five-program concert season.
-By then the ensemble had ten singers and a newly formed professional orchestra.
+By then the ensemble had ten singers and a regular group of instrumentalists.

-Today, Musikay continues to captivate audiences with its musical artistry and genuine passion./one_half_last]
+Today, Musikay continues to captivate audiences with its musical artistry and genuine passion.